Clusters

 Professor Karien Dekker

-Karien Dekker is Professor in the School of Property, Construction and Project Management.
+Professor Karien Dekker works at RMIT University in the school of Property, Construction and Project Management.
 She is currently a Chief Investigator on a project on housing solutions for temporary migrants in Australia.
+She writes about social infrastructure and affordable housing in diverse communities.
 Karien's life revolves around a greater desire to create inclusive communities in which everyone feels welcome.
 She is also passionate about affordable housing for all.
 To inform policy and public opinion, she interprets large datasets, while making sense of the findings with interviews and observations.

 Dr Ben Milbourne